 Who would be a good VP?

-Who uh for anybody who would be your and I want you to think out of the box a little bit here.
+For anybody, and I want you to think out of the box a little bit here.

-Um who would be a good VP for either one of them?
+Who would be a good VP for either one of them?

-Frankly, like a cheney for Bush, okay?
+Frankly, like a Cheney for Bush, okay, when W came up to D.C.

-Uh and and that's one consideration.
+And that's one consideration.

-The second is you gotta win this thing, Sean, and I would be looking closely at someone who could strengthen me in the real battleground states which are hopefully not I mean Trump is gonna if he's a nominee, we'll take Texas himself.
+And I would be looking closely at someone who could strengthen me in the real battleground states, which are hopefully not, I mean, Trump is, if he's a nominee, will take Texas himself.

 He has to.

-He certainly knows how to win that state though.
+He certainly knows how to win that state, though.

-Uh I mean he's shown that.
+I mean, he's shown that.

-I'm uh b very high.
+I'm very high.

 What if you brought back people like Newt Gingrich and Rudy Giuliani?

-Well, that's very that's interesting.
+Well, that's interesting.

 I mean, look, he's the last guy that balanced the budget.

-How about attorney general to prosecute Hillary?
+How about Attorney General to prosecute Hillary?

-Well, go go back to Newt for a second.
+Go back to Newt for a second.

-Maybe we're getting ahead of ourselves in terms of winning this thing, Sean.
+We're not getting ahead of ourselves in terms of winning this thing, Sean.

-Well, I could always dream it.
+Well, I could always dream.

 We're all picking the cabinet.